DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     ![Create Roles](/images/Keycloak/create_roles.png)

-Do the same for all others ODM J2EE existing roles like : rtsConfigManagers,rtsInstallers,rtsUsers,resAdministrators,resMonitors,resDeployers,resExecutors
+    Do the same for all others ODM J2EE existing roles like:
+      * rtsConfigManagers
+      * rtsInstallers
+      * rtsUsers
+      * resAdministrators
+      * resMonitors
+      * resDeployers
+      * resExecutors

     For more details about ODM groups and roles, have a look at [ODM on k8s documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=access-user-roles-user-groups)

 2. Create a group for ODM administrators.